 Risk Management is when a manager tries to organize his company (or business unit) to prepare in case of, and try to prevent, something going wrong.
 Risk management is one of the most important parts of management and internal controls

 Planning plays a crucial part in creating a business plan and strategic plan in that it reinforces a company’s mission, visions, and goals that are used to develop and implement strategy, competitive advantage, and achieve effectiveness and efficiency in how a business operates.
-Click on this post to learn all about effective planning!

 When holding a job, there are usually certain people that have specific “titles” that describe the work that they do.
 With those titles, comes the chain of command, which can be looked at as a flow chart: The CEO –> who oversees Management –> who oversees Associates.
 While the chain of command is fairly straightforward, the middle part, or Management, has many different ways of functioning.
-Click on this post for information about major management and motivational theories.

 “Slow and Steady” does not always win the race.
 The business world is very fast paced, competitive, and often ruthless world where the one who stays ahead of the game is more likely to emerge victorious.
 “Competitive Advantage” is what businesses have that puts them ahead of the competition.
-Read this article to learn more about competitive advantage and its analysis.